reidjs/chat/README.md

 ## Request for Help
 If you find m lang interesting, potentially useful, or a bit silly, contact me!
-You can find my email in my GitHub profile, just mention `m lang` or The M Programming Language, or something like that in the subject and I will respond as soon as possible.
+You can find my email in my GitHub profile, just mention `mob lang` or The Mob Programming Language, or something like that in the subject and I will respond as soon as possible.

 Thank you,